nextcord/nextcord/docs/api.rst

         The default auto archive duration for newly created threads being changed.

         :type: :class:`int`

+    .. attribute:: enabled

+        Whether something was enabled or disabled.

+        :type: :class:`bool`

+    .. attribute:: trigger_type

+        The trigger type of an auto moderation rule being changed.

+        :type: :class:`AutoModerationTriggerType`

+    .. attribute:: event_type

+        The event type of an auto moderation rule being changed.

+        :type: :class:`AutoModerationEventType`

+    .. attribute:: actions

+        The list of actions being changed.

+        :type: List[:class:`AutoModerationAction`]

+    .. attribute:: trigger_metadata

+        The trigger metadata of an auto moderation rule being changed.

+        :type: :class:`AutoModTriggerMetadata`

+    .. attribute:: exempt_roles

+        The list of roles that are exempt from an auto moderation rule being changed.

+        If a role is not found then it is an :class:`Object` with the ID set.

+        :type: List[Union[:class:`Role`, :class:`Object`]]

+    .. attribute:: exempt_channels

+        The list of channels that are exempt from an auto moderation rule being changed.

+        If a channel is not found then it is an :class:`Object` with the ID set.

+        :type: List[Union[:class:`abc.GuildChannel`, :class:`Object`]]

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these